Student Members / Affiliates

 Ph.D.
 Student

-Geoffrey Rachor, MSc
+Geoffrey Rachor, MSc, M.A.

-Geoffrey received his MSc in Rehabilitation Sciences in the Fall of 2020, and is currently pursuing his Masters in Clinical Psychology at the University of Regina under the supervision of Dr. Gordon Asmundson.
+Geoffrey received his MSc in Rehabilitation Sciences in the Fall of 2020, and is currently pursuing his Doctoral Degree in Clinical Psychology at the University of Regina under the supervision of Dr. Gordon Asmundson.
 Geoffrey’s primary research interests are in the relationships between chronic pain and anxiety-related disorders (e.g., posttraumatic stress disorder).

 Kelsey Vig, M. A.